headlessripper/NectarSTT/README.md

 ---

-**Built with ❤️ in Python for high-quality, low-latency speech recognition.**
+**Built with ❤️ in Python for high-quality, low-latency STT And TTS Engine**